dataworkz-dev/dataworkz-qna-app/README.md

 3. Run `npm install` to install dependencies.

-4. You will need a Dataworkz API Key to access the Dataworkz RAG QnA Service.
-Here are the steps to [generate an API Key](https://docs.dataworkz.com/product-docs/api-key-generation/generate-api-key-in-dataworkz).
-   Note: *The API key name has to be unique across all users so please choose a name accordingly.*

-6. Place your generated API Key in `token.txt` file.
-You can find the file at `src/assets/token.txt`.

-7. Run `npm run start` to run a local web server that hosts the sample QnA application.
+4. Run `npm run start` to run a local web server that hosts the sample QnA application.
 To access the application, open a browser and navigate to `http://localhost:4200`

 Please report any issues with the sample QnA application in [Issues](https://github.com/dataworkz-dev/dataworkz-qna-app/issues)